-Born in Indiana, he grew up in Las Vegas where the family moved when he was four years old so his parents could pursue musical careers and raise a family.
-After a childhood as a serious classical musician, he moved to Miami where he received a degree in Studio Music and Jazz Performance from the University of Miami.
+Born in Indiana, he grew up in Las Vegas.
+His family moved when he was four years old so his parents could pursue musical careers and raise a family.
+After childhood as a serious classical musician, he moved to Miami.
+There he received a degree in Studio Music and Jazz Performance from the University of Miami.

-Professionally, he has worked with such a wide variety of artists, they look strange together on one page.
-His career started in the studio in Miami playing on recordings for Exposé, Jose Feliciano, Prince Rahiem, and the Bee Gees, among others.
-Through his work in the Miami studio scene, and on the recommendation of his friend and classmate, John Merchant, Ben had the good fortune of meeting Barry Gibb and his brothers in the early 90s, working on a re-mix of ‘You Should Be Dancing’.
-Through the following years, he worked extensively in their studio, making demos of the songs that they were writing.
-He has had the honor of recording with The Bee Gees on ‘One Night Only’ and “This Is Where I Came In”, as well as numerous concerts, TV appearances, and awards presentations, including VH1 Storytellers and their induction to the Rock And Roll Hall Of Fame.
+At the time, the Gibbs were working on a re-mix of “You Should Be Dancing.”
+As a result, in the coming years, he worked extensively in their studio, making demos of the songs they were writing.
+He had the honor of recording with The Bee Gees on “One Night Only” and “This Is Where I Came In,” Even more, numerous concerts, TV appearances, and awards presentations.
+For example, VH1 Storytellers and their induction to the Rock And Roll Hall Of Fame.

 Follow Ben below and listen to his Toolbox tracks!